jskjott/jskjott.github.io/pages/space.md

 These projects have served as great vehicles for learning and exploration!

+I also learnt a lot about how to work with others and contribute by doing some different activities:

+**Pair Programming**:

+This was one of my main insecurities when I joined the Recurse Center: I was simply insecure about my ability to collaborate on writing code with others.
+However, during my time at RC it became one of my favorite activities.

+Pairing is a social activity in which each person is bringing their knowledge and viewpoints.
+As there are often multiple ways of solving different challenges the discussion naturally becomes about style and how to think.

+**Creating a Webring for the Recurse Center Community**:

-Alongside my projecting I did a fair amount of pair programming and a community oriented project: the [webring](https://github.com/jskjott/webring) which was meant to encourage recursers to create homes for themselves online.
-I also made countless changes to my [personal site](jskjott.com).
+One of the most meaningful things I did at RC was contributing to the building of community by creating a [webring](https://github.com/jskjott/webring) to encourage recursers to create homes for themselves online.

+A webring is a collection of websites traditionally linked together by a circular structure.
+A website which is part of a webring will have an icon on its site linking either to the central webring or another site which is part of the ring.

+The process of doing a project for the community makes you more part of the community.
+In the end, multiple people ended up working on the webring, it became a meeting space for some of us.

+**Creating a Home for Myself Online**

+I also made countless changes to my [personal site](jskjott.com)

 The other aspect of my experinece which is perhaps as immense as my projecting is the social experience of being at the Recurse Center.